 If you want to spend less, save more, and lower your money stress, giving financial minimalism a try could help.
 Becoming a financial minimalist can help you really take control of your money and grow it.

-Keeping your money in the right place can give you a boost too.
+Keeping your money in the right place can give you a boost, too.
 With SoFi, you can get checking and savings in one convenient place, with no hidden fees.
-When you open a bank account online with direct deposit, you can earn a great 2.00% APY on balances, which means your money may grow faster.
+When you open a bank account online with direct deposit, you can earn a competitive APY on balances, which means your money may grow faster.
 Eligible accounts can also access their paycheck up to two days early.
-Plus, with our Checking and Savings account, you can spend and save in one convenient place, which can be a great way to simplify your finances when you’re on the minimalist path.

 Can minimalism cause financial freedom?